 Sonia McDonald, a qualified Child & Youth Worker, is a Cambrian College graduate with experience working with youth of all ages and is a professional, certified member of the Ontario Association of Child & Youth Counsellors.
 With over 20 years experience in the field, Sonia possesses a wide range of skills and experiences with children, adolescents and their families.
 Sonia became an ASIST Trainer with Living works in 2007 within her role as a youth project facilitator at the Canadian Mental Health Association.
 In addition, she is also a certified SafeTalk Trainer.
 She has worked with a community training team as well as facilitated much training at colleges and high schools over the past few years.
 She has recently upgraded her ASIST certification to become a consultant trainer.
 Sonia also teaches at Humber college in the Police Foundations Program.

 Kellie Gies is a certified Child and Youth Counsellor with over 15 years experience working with children and families.
 Her experience has been in the areas of children’s mental health, family support, modeling and problem solving; special education and family supervision.
 Kellie has worked in and developed programming for youth in a children’s mental health inpatient unit in a hospital setting; and assisted in bridging the gaps between children, their families and teachers within the school system.
 Kellie holds a Child and Youth Worker Diploma from Humber College.
 She has been with Brayden since 2012 as a visit supervisor and service director.

-Tara Reid-Laframboise has an extensive background in mental health, youth residential and court appointed supervised access for parents and children.
+Tara Reid-Laframboise has an extensive background in mental health, youth residential and court appointed supervised parenting time for parents and children.
 She has spent her career working in diversified roles including co owner, management, front line and trainer.
 She is a Certified Psychiatric Rehabilitation Practitioner as well as a certified trainer for Non-Violent Crisis Intervention.
 Tara speaks at a mandatory information program for individuals going through the family court process.
 She holds a BA in Psychology from Trent University.
 Tara is previously co-owner of Reid and McKinnon Supervised Access Services and in 2016 has merged services with Brayden Supervision.